MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 While git is most commonly used as Spring Cloud Config's backing datastore, as shown earlier, one of the other possible backends may be in use.
 Consult the [Spring Cloud Config documentation](https://cloud.spring.io/spring-cloud-config/reference/html/#_environment_repository) for information on other backends, such as [Relational Database (JDBC)](https://cloud.spring.io/spring-cloud-config/reference/html/#_jdbc_backend), [SVN](https://cloud.spring.io/spring-cloud-config/reference/html/#_version_control_backend_filesystem_use), and [local file system](https://cloud.spring.io/spring-cloud-config/reference/html/#_file_system_backend).

 > [!NOTE]
-> If your configuration server data is stored on premises, such as GitHub Enterprise, you will need to make it available to Azure Spring Cloud via a Git repository.
+> If your configuration server data is stored on premises, such as GitHub Enterprise, you'll need to make it available to Azure Spring Cloud via a Git repository.

 ### Inspect the Deployment Architecture